Volcanic dive sites

 Earth history to touch

-The people at the front of this picture are standing on the Roque de Los Muchachos, the highest mountain on the volcanic island of La Palma, on the edge of the Caldera de Taburiente.
+The people in the foreground of this picture are standing on the Roque de Los Muchachos, the highest mountain on the volcanic island of La Palma, on the edge of the Caldera de Taburiente.
 This caldera is not a volcanic crater but the result of continually collapsing volcanoes – the rock here is from the birth of the island.
 On the right, in the middle of the caldera, the Pico Bejenado rises as a single volcano, which has also not been active for a long time.
 But straight ahead you can see the Cumbre Vieja: This is the youngest volcanic chain, on which there have been eight volcanic eruptions in the last 500 years.
 The last of these at the end of 2021 cannot yet be seen in this picture.

 Diving in the Canaries